dosanity/dosanity.github.io/webpages/MNIST-digits-analysis.md

 ### Classification with Support Vector Machines (SVM)

 We develop a support-vector machine classification model for the data.
-In machine learning, support-vector machines (SVMs, also support-vector networks) are supervised learning models with associated learning algorithms that analyze data for classification and regression analysis.
+In machine learning, support vector machines (SVMs, also support-vector networks) are supervised learning models with associated learning algorithms that analyze data for classification and regression analysis.
 It uses the support-vector classifier which splits the data with a soft margin (the distance between the observations and the threshold) and some misclassifications.

 1. Using Train Test Split validation procedure, we split the data into a training and test set.
 2. We use SVM to build a classifier using the *training dataset*.